nhsx/SynthVAE/README.md

 #### Dataset

 Experiments are run against the [Study to Understand Prognoses Preferences Outcomes and Risks of Treatment (SUPPORT) dataset](https://biostat.app.vumc.org/wiki/Main/SupportDesc) accessed via the [pycox](https://github.com/havakv/pycox) python library.
+Further experiments to test scalability of model were also performed on a pre-processed single table extracted from MIMIC-III dataset.
+The pre-processing to access this single table can be found within the SynthVAE files.

 ### Roadmap